MileHacker Logo

 English & Translation

 • English is widely spoken in Porto Cervo's tourist establishments, luxury hotels, high-end restaurants, and designer boutiques.
-Outside these areas, English might be less common.
+Outside these areas, English may be not as common.

 • The Google Translate app is a useful tool.
 Download the Italian language pack for offline use.
 DeepL is another effective Translation app.
 Learn a language with Rosetta Stone.